 The participants tolerated all three doses well, and there were no serious adverse events.
 Those who received the highest doses experienced the most positive results.

-There was a significant reduction in inflammation within the knee joints of the participants, which is important because experts now consider inflammation to be an important driver of osteoarthritis.
-The authors write:
+There was a significant reduction in inflammation within the knee joints of the participants, which is important because experts now consider inflammation to be an

 “Pro‐inflammatory monocytes/macrophages and interleukin 12 levels decreased in the synovial fluid after MSC injection.”